In 1969, Ken Thompson of Bell Laboratories wrote the first version of Unix.

 There are many different implementations of Unix.
 They all have subtle differences in the way that they operate.

-A few commercial implementations available in the CS Department are:
+A few commercial implementations are:

 A few Linux distributions are the following.
 Some are free.
 Others the user must pay for a support contract.